Work in Progress

 - Charles Mordaunt (1748 - 1780?).
 The baptism of Charles, son of Lord Peterborough, at St. George's, Hannover Square, on 17th May 1748, is recorded among the documents in the India Office of the National Library.
 It records he was employed as a writer with the East India Company in 1764.
 The burial of a Charles Mordaunt, I am assuming they are the same one, on 6th April 1780 was recorded in Madras.

 - Frances Mordaunt(?)
 (1750 - ?).
 A Frances Mordaunt was baptised at St. George's, Hyde Park Corner, on 28th July 1750.
 The name of her parents was not given.
 As three other children of Charles and Robiniana were baptised in this church it opens the possibility that she was another of their children but I have found no other evidence of her.
-However, having already a daughter (by his first wife Mary Cox, it seems strange that he would give the same name to a later.
+However, having already a daughter Frances (by his first wife Mary Cox), it seems strange that he would give the same name to another later.